britram/taps-transports/draft-ietf-taps-transports.md

 characteristics required by a session.

 A lightweight UDP-based encapsulation (DCCP-UDP) has been defined {{RFC6773}}
-that permits DCCP to be used over paths where it is not natively supported.
+that permits DCCP to be used over paths where DCCP is not natively supported.
 Support in NAPT/NATs is defined in {{RFC4340}} and {{RFC5595}}.

 Upper layer protocols specified on top of DCCP include DTLS {{RFC5595}}, RTP
 {{RFC5672}}, ICE/SDP {{RFC6773}}.

-A common packet format has allowed tools to evolve that can read and interpret DCCP packets (e.g. Wireshark).
+A common packet format has allowed tools to evolve that can read and interpret DCCP packets (e.g., Wireshark).

 ### Interface Description